-During the month of March the Dili Sister City Committee held a trial run of "Mobile Phones for Dili" promoted internally to City of Darwin staff.
-The mobile phone muster, for the Action for Change Foundation in Dili is aimed to support the organisation to develop a sustainable social enterprise project.
-Mobile Phones for Dili received a handful of mobile phones, and will be assessed by the Dili Sister City Community Committee to determine if the project should extend its reach into the general public.
+During the month of March the Dili Sister City Committee held a trial run of "Mobile Phones for Dili".
+The mobile phone muster, for the Action for Change Foundation in Dili, is aimed to support the organisation to develop a sustainable social enterprise project.
+Mobile Phones for Dili received a handful of mobile phones and will be assessed by the Dili Sister City Community Committee to determine if the project should extend its reach into the general public.